CuriBio/curibio.sdk/docs/source/gettingstarted.rst

 Uploading H5 files
 ------------------

-To begin uploading H5 files, click the Jupyter logo in the top left corner:
+To begin uploading H5 files, click the Jupyter logo in the top left corner to navigate to the file explorer page:

 .. image:: images/jupyter.png
     :width: 200

-You should now be on a page listing all the folders and files currently in the environment:
+You should now be on this page listing all the folders and files currently in the environment:

 .. image:: images/fresh_files_page.png
     :width: 600